Ngā Paerewa Mātau ā-Haumanu, ā-Ahurea me ngā Whanonga

 Further explanation and performance criteria can be found on the Competencies for entry to the Register.

 Code of conduct

-The HPCA Act (2003) requires the Midwifery Council to develop standards of conduct and in 2020 published its Code of Conduct.
+The HPCA Act requires the Council to develop standards of conduct and in 2020 published its Code of Conduct.
 This was informed by the work of the Professional Conduct Committee.